-Plot clarity is a vital part of writing a well-crafted story.
 You need to make your readers feel like they are right in the action, and that’s easier said than done if you haven’t picked the right font for the task.
+Choosing the right font for your plot may seem like a small detail, but it can make a big difference in the clarity and impact of your data.
+With so many options available, it can be overwhelming to know where to start.

 Fonts And Plot

-- The typeface needs to be legible in all light conditions.
+1. The typeface needs to be legible in all light conditions.
 This means it should be able to handle both regular text printing and high-resolution displays like eBooks.

-- The font must be appropriate for the genre of your story.
+2. The font must be appropriate for the genre of your story.
 For example, if you’re writing a romance novel, you might want to use fonts with softer edges and lighter colors than if you’re writing a thriller or mystery novel.

-- Consider what message you want.
+3. Consider what message you want to deliver.

 The Confusion Over Fonts

 Some fonts are easier to read than others, depending on your writing.
 For instance, Arial is a popular font for novels and short stories because it’s easy to read and doesn’t require excessive punctuation.
-If you’re writing a book, using a font like Arial can make the reading process much smoother.
+If you’re writing a book, using a font like Arial can make reading much smoother.

 On the other hand, a font like Times New Roman is ideal for technical documents and reports, as it’s easy to read and doesn’t have a lot of unnecessary embellishments.
 Play around with different fonts and find the one that works best for your project.
 Fonts for plot clarity